jhsu802701/rails_from_scratch_rails5/01-initial_commit.md

   git config --global user.email "you@example.com"
   git config --global user.name "Your Name"
 ```
 * Please note that you must repeat the above step every time you enter a new development environment or reset your Docker container.
-Until you do so, you are unable to git commit.
+Until you do so, you are unable to git commit, and you will see an error message telling you to set these Git configurations when you attempt to do so.

 ## D. GitHub Repository
 * In your web browser, go to [GitHub](https://github.com/) and create a new repository with the same name as that of this new